-- Represents the acreage in the District that is developed with infrastructure and in certain cases has building (a) improvements upon the developed land.
-Includes Mostyn Springs, Sections 1 - 3; Lakes at Black Oak, Sections 1 - 3; Mill Creek South, Sections 1 - 2; Mill Creek North, Sections 1 - 3; Flagstone, Sections 1 - 2; Creekside Court, Section 1; Rosehill Meadow, Sections 1-2; Enclave at Dobbin, Sections 1-3: Marie Village, Sections 1 - 2; Oakwood Subdivision; Enclave at Lexington Woods; Colony at Pinehurst; Trails at Cochran Ranch; William Trails; and Williams Reserve East.
-(See "Subdivisions with Homebuilding Development" - herein.) - (b) Some of these acres may have to be used for drainage easements, detention ponds, or road rights-of- - Represents undevelopable acreage including road right-of-way, drainage easements, and interim (c) wastewater plant sites.
-Additionally, such acreage includes 446 acres that is currently owned by Harris County that will be used for a regional detention pond and 78 acres that is the site of the Northwest Service Center.
+(a) Represents acreage in the District that is developed, in the process of being developed with infrastructure or is acreage that is part of a subdivision that is currently being developed for single family purposes.
+Such acreage includes land located in the following subdivisions/sections: Mostyn Springs, Sections 1 - 3; Lakes at Black Oak, Sections 1 - 3 Mill Creek South, Sections 1 - 2; Mill Creek North, Sections 1 - 3; Enclave at Dobbin, Sections 1 - 3: Marie Village, Sections 1 - 2; Oakwood Subdivision; Enclave at Lexington woods; Colony at Pinehurst,

-(d) During the past year, the District has completed the annexation of approximately 626 acres.
-Those annexations included the following sections of the District: Williams Reserve East, Bauer Meadows, Binford Creek, Enclave at Lexington Woods, Moore Landing, Enclave at Willis, Bauer Road and Oakwood.
+- Sections 1-3; Trails at Cochran Ranch.
+Section 1; William Trails, Section 1; Williams Reserve East; Binford Creek, Section 1; Bauer Meadows, Section 1 (See "Subdivisions with Homebuilding Development" herein.) - (b) Some of these acres may have to be used for drainage easements, detention ponds, or road rights-of-way. - (c) Represents undevelopable acreage including road right-of-way, drainage easements, and wastewater plant sites.
+Additionally, such acreage includes 446 acres that is currently owned by Harris County that will be used for a regional detention pond and 78 acres that is the site of the Northwest Service Center. - (d) During the past two years, the District has completed the annexation of approximately 626 acres.
+Those annexations included the following sections of the District: Williams Reserve East, Bauer Meadows, Binford Creek, Enclave at Lexington Woods, Moore Landing, Enclave at Willis, Sunset Valley and Oakwood.